Austria to end lockdown on Sunday but not for unvaccinated

 Stricter measures can be implemented independently by regions that are especially affected by the pandemic, Nehammer said.

-Nehammer stressed that unvaccinated people could end their lockdowns immediately by getting the jab, but also acknowledged that “it still takes a lot of convincing to get those to where they haven’t even been vaccinated yet.”
+Nehammer stressed that unvaccinated people could end their lockdowns immediately by getting the jab, but also acknowledged that “it still takes a lot of convincing to get those who haven’t even been vaccinated yet.”

 “The lockdown for the unvaccinated continues.
 I also understand that the people who are affected by it feel aggrieved,” Nehammer told reporters in Vienna.
 “At the same time, there is the offer of science, that by getting vaccinated these troubles can be quickly put aside and that then common freedom can actually be lived together.”